 For this newborn version of the woven wrap Front Wrap Cross Carry you will follow the steps for regular FWCC but you will twist the tails under baby’s bum before tying.
 This will avoid overspreading baby’s hips and having too much fabric beneath the legs.

 You can roll up a muslin and tuck it under the top edge of the fabric for extra cushioning for baby’s head.

 Moving on from a Front Wrap Cross Carry

-There are many different carries you can move on to once you have mastered the FWCC, these may provide a more comfortable carry as your little one grows.
+There are many different carries you can move on to once you have mastered the FWCC, these may provide a more comfortable carry as your little one grows or as your needs change.
 Learn more about the different carries, and why woven wraps come in different sizes.